yhsong06/LAU-Net/README.md

 # LAU-Net
 This repository contains the implementation of LAU-Net, a novel approach for speech enhancement in extremely noisy environments.
-This study was submitted to Interspeech 2025.
+This study was accepted to Interspeech 2025.

 # Requirements
 The specific versions of the required modules are listed in the **requirements.txt** file.